mygoare/jquery.slider/readme.md

 ### Slider

-Slider is a JQuery plugin which makes nearly the same effect of JQuery UI's slider, but you don't need to import the big & fat JQuery UI library all in your project here.
-And also Slider here provide more features than JQuery UI's slider.
+Slider is a JQuery plugin which makes nearly the same effect of JQuery UI's slider, but you don't need to import the big & fat JQuery UI library all in your project, and Slider also provides more features than JQuery UI's slider.

 ### How to use